jmamma/MegaCommand_Design/README.md

   9. Resistors + diodes
 10. MIDI DIN ports.
 (1_0_1 board requires removal of the 2 front pins by pulling the entire piece of aluminum from the connector)

-TEST POINT: Run the MIDIPort test firmware.
+TEST POINT: Insert SD Card, Run the MIDIPort test firmware.

  11. Power Jack (+9V tip)
  12. Yamaichi SD card holder.